 When I spoke with a lender to explore some options here in Chicago, he told me I needed to shoot for a purchase price of at least $500,000, which translates to an average monthly mortgage cost of $2,600 plus $500-$1,000 in property taxes per month!

 That’s over $3,000!
-I just can’t justify that; I’ve simply been ruined to expensive real estate due to my years as an investor.
+I simply can’t justify that; I’ve simply been ruined to expensive real estate due to my years as an investor.

 How to Have Your Cake and Eat It, Too

 We want to be financially wise, invest our hard-earned cash carefully and wisely, and save for our future.
-But who wants to live in the middle of Nowhere USA in order to do it?
+But who wants to live in the middle of Nowhere, USA, to do it?

-I don’t.
-I’ve tried it, but it’s simply not for me.
+I don't.
+I tried it, but it’s simply not for me.
 Chicago has to be a major part of me and my family’s life in the future.

-I was determined to figure out how to do life in the big city, while still being financially savvy — a tough challenge, to say the least — and one for which I’ve found a solution.
+I was determined to figure out how to do life in the big city while still being financially savvy—a tough challenge, to say the least—and one for which I've found a solution.
+Yep, you guessed it—it's house hacking.

 The term has been widely popularized by our friends over at BiggerPockets and is typically talked about in the context of buying a 2-to-4-unit apartment building, living in one of the units, and renting out the other(s).